 3) Aoyama Villa

-If you’re wondering what to see in Otaru, Japan then head out in the cities west, a kilometre from the Herring Mansion.
+If you’re wondering what to see in Otaru, Japan then head to the city’s west, a kilometre from the Herring Mansion.

 There you will find the gorgeous villa built by the Aoyama family.